 That’s not to say thinking big like this can’t or won’t pay off.
 Home Depot’s digital transformation story isn’t over, after all.
 The brand could still reap rewards from its work.

-Rather, it means every marketer and business — including you and yours — needs to carefully consider what digital transformation means to them specifically.
+Rather, it means every business technology user at a given company needs to carefully consider what digital transformation means to their organization specifically.